pepisg/cpp-course/README.md

 ### K-Means C++ implementation

 For the `homework_7` a k-means algorithm was implemented in the [bow.cpp](homework_7/src/bow.cpp).
 It can be seen in action in the image below.
-Later in `homework_9` this functionality was implemented using the `flann`  implementation provided by `OpenCV`.
+Later in `homework_9` this was chaged to use the `flann`  implementation provided by `OpenCV`.
 This increased its execution speed significantly.

 ![ Alt text](/docs/k_means.gif)